munna-aziz-hridoy/tour-guide-independent-service-provider/README.md

 - Services page: Services page take all the six service.
 Each service have two button. `Book Now` button take to the checkout page, `Details button` take to the details page of selected service.
 - Blogs page: Contain the Answer of given Questions.
 - About page: About page contain information about me.
-- Others: - You must have to login or register to book a service. - Login and register button deapear after login
+- Others: - You must have to login or register to book a service.
+Login and register button deapear after login

+### Tools and dependency:

+- React.
+- React router dom
+- Tailwind css
+- Firebase
+- React firebase hooks
+- Tostify

+## Thanks for visiting my site